Azure-Samples/azure-sdk-for-js-samples/samples/storage/README.md

 ### Installation

-1. Before using the sdk packgae,we need [install nodejs](https://nodejs.org/en/download/) and add it into environment variables.
+1. Before using the sdk package,we need [install nodejs](https://nodejs.org/en/download/) and add it into environment variables.

+    reference version :

     ```
     nodejs version: 14.16.0
+    typescript version: 4.1.3
     ```
 ### Quickstart